 Florida offers a robust job market.
 The state’s largest employer is the Publix supermarket chain, which is headquartered in Lakeland, followed by — no surprise — Walt Disney Parks and Resorts.
 (Grocery chains and amusement parks loom large in Florida’s employment scene, as Winn-Dixie and Universal Orlando also rank among the state’s top employers.)

-The state’s unemployment rate as of August 2022 was just 2.7 percent, according to the Bureau of Labor Statistics.
-That’s 1.6% lower than it was in 2021, and it’s a full percentage point lower than the national unemployment rate of 3.7 percent.
+The state’s unemployment rate as of April 2023 was just 2.6 percent, according to the Bureau of Labor Statistics.
+That’s almost a full percentage point lower than the national unemployment rate of 3.4 percent.

-Before relocating anywhere, it’s a good idea to visit and explore the different areas where you might consider living.
-Daily expenses, job opportunities, healthcare offerings and entertainment options can vary significantly from place to place, even within the same state.
-Use Bankrate’s cost of living calculator to determine the differences from one Florida city to another — for example, the cost of living in Miami is more than 25 percent higher than it is in Jacksonville.
+Before relocating anywhere, it’s a good idea to visit and explore different areas.
+Whether you can afford the cost of living in Florida will depend on housing costs, daily expenses, job opportunities, healthcare options and more, which can vary significantly from place to place.
+Bankrate’s cost of living calculator can help you determine the differences from one Florida city to another.

-If you’re looking to buy a house in Florida, be sure to work with an experienced local real estate agent.
-An agent who knows the intricacies of the local market can make all the difference on your house hunt, especially if you’re moving from out-of-state.
+If you’re looking to buy a house in Florida, and particularly in Miami, be sure to work with an experienced local real estate agent.
+An agent who knows the intricacies of the local market can make all the difference on your house hunt.
 Ask friends and family in the area for referrals, and if you see a “for sale” or “sold” sign in a neighborhood you’re interested in, reach out to those agents as well.